Open Office Hours

 Please notify Doug Kozar in our office when an employee leaves so we may remove access and update our records.
 Submit a work order through the MCDE Service Desk to request user access for new staff members and GA's.

 Every website in the UGE portfolio is tracked by Google Analytics.
-MCDE has implemented comprehensive and detailed tracking to assist website owners and content managers to review, analyze and report on visitor acquisition, visitor demographics and visitor's site usage and behaviors.
+MCDE has implemented comprehensive and detailed tracking to assist website owners and content managers in reviewing, analyzing and reporting on visitor acquisition, visitor demographics and visitors’ site usage and behaviors.

-This level of tracking helps you to best understand the performance of your website by the visitor community.
-It is strongly encouraged that you review your web analytics on a regular basis, especially before you embark on major content updates and reengineering your site's information architecture (i.e., navigation menu tiers).
+This level of tracking helps you best understand your website’s performance among your visitor community.
+It is strongly encouraged that you review your web analytics regularly, especially before you embark on major content updates and reengineering your site’s information architecture (i.e., navigation menu tiers).

 The MCDE team is available for training and consultation as and when needed.
 Submit a work order through the MCDE Service Desk for web analytics assistance.

-You should be using the UBCMS forms component for simple intake forms or Formstack for sophisticated web-based form.
+You should use the UBCMS forms component for simple intake forms, or Formstack for sophisticated web-based forms.
 Google Forms and other third-party cloud-based forms solutions should not be used on UGE websites.
-Any UGE staff member that has a web form on their website and has been appointed and authorized to handle the web form output must know why they require the form data, what they plan to do with the form data and have completed UB's "Handling Data Safely" course.
+Any UGE staff member who has a web form on their website and has been appointed and authorized to handle the web form output must know why they require the form data, what they plan to do with the form data and have completed UB’s “Handling Data Safely” course.

 MCDE builds and maintains all Formstack forms for UGE.
 Submit a work order through the MCDE Service Desk for form support.